-On 20 October, 10:00 an information session on the exchange opportunites in our M.Sc.
-Economics program will take place.
+An information session on the exchange opportunites in our M.Sc.
+Economics program will be offered in October.
 This session will provide more detailed information on the program-specific exchange programs, application procedure, and course recognition.

 During the first weeks of the lecture period you can try out modules from the “Economics” or “Economic Research Preparatory Courses” module combinations before deciding which modules to take for the rest of the semester, and which track you want to pursue.
 By default, students will be registered for the module combination “Economics”.
 If you want to try out the module combination “Economic Research Preparatory Courses” please register for E700-703 through the course catalog of the CDSE program.